BagToad/GamerPals.xyz/content/docs/info/rules.md

 Moderators **will** issue warnings for the following behavior:

 - graphic/directly sexual images/pornography.
 - discussion of sex acts without any meaning aside from being directly sexual.
+I.E. if it's not a joke.
 - lengthy discussion lingering on sexual themes.
 Moderators reserve the right to move the conversation along.
 - flirtatious sexual comments directed towards any person including themselves.
 Remember, GamerPals is a platonic community.
 - non-consensual sexual comments towards any person.
 If you're not sure how it would be received, don't say it.

 Staff will have the final say in what crosses the lines.
 Not sure?
-Send it to a staff member in a ticket first.
+Ask a staff member first.

 ## 5. Subjects better discussed elsewhere